 Back to the main page

-Each summer the Gor lab hosts high-school research interns students.
-Dr. Gor participates as a mentor in NJIT Provost High School Intern Program, ACS SEED program, and Liberty Science Center's summer research program Partners in Science.
-For details, please contact the coordinators of these programs for more information.
+Each summer the Gor lab hosts community college and/or high-school student as research interns.
+Dr. Gor participates as a mentor in NJIT Provost High School Intern Program, ACS SEED program, and Liberty Science Center's summer research program Partners in Science, and BCC-NJIT Summer Research Program.
+Note that we do not accept applications directly, please contact the coordinators of these programs for more information.

 The following presentation gives an overview of ChemE profession and ChemE research for high-school students.